fatur-bbx/VAR-football-YOLOv11/README.md

 In modern football, data is power.
 The ability to detect players automatically from match footage unlocks new possibilities: tactical analysis, spatial player positioning, and even lightweight VAR systems.

-This project focuses on **real-time object detection** in football matches — specifically identifying players, goalkeepers, referees, and the ball from video footage.
+This project focuses on **real-time object detection** in football matches — specifically identifying players, goalkeepers, referees, and the ball from image footage.

 > 🔸 Note: This project is currently focused on **detection**, not **tracking** across frames.